SadeCJohnson/FastAPI-DemoApp/ReadMe.md

 - Installed fastapi in the Terminal via `pip3 install fastapi`.

-## Issues encountered and resolution
+## Issues encountered and a resolution
 - fastapi not being recognized in the editor.
     - Resolved this by:
     1. Opening the command palette via the (`Ctrl` + `Shift` + `P`) command